Terry Underwood

-Marie Therese "Terry" Underwood (born 19 December 1944) is a best-selling Australian author who lived on a remote cattle station in the Northern Territory of Australia.
+Marie Therese "Terry" Underwood (born 19 December 1944) is an Australian author who lived on a remote cattle station in the Northern Territory of Australia.

 Early life

 Underwood was born as Marie Therese Augustus in Albury, New South Wales in 1944.
 She was "enchanted by the magic of words and the power of the pen" from a young age.
 As a child she wrote about swagmen and gypsies, saying "I loved writing and some of my poems and short stories".
 Some of her early work was published in The Catholic Weekly.

 Her first introduction to the outback was via her favourite poems, Banjo Paterson's The Man From Snowy River and Henry Lawson's Outback.
 Through their words, she imagined a place that was evocative, mysterious and compelling.
 She dreamed of one day living in such a place, “marrying a farmer and penning her own autobiography.”
 But Underwood's love affair with the outback was cut short when, at the age of eleven, her family moved to Sydney.